Community Work Study

 Once you have created your account, join the Community Work Study Program group.
 You will be prompted to request membership to the group and submit your PID to verify your eligibility.
 If determined eligible, you will be admitted into the group where you can then search open positions by clicking the CWS Positions tab above the About section.
 If a position is still open, an Apply Now button will appear in the top right corner.
 Once you have submitted your application materials, the host site will reach out to you to coordinate an interview if they are interested in moving forward with your application.

-Once admitted into the program, the CCCE will connect students with University Human Resources and schedule a brief orientation session with our staff to introduce students to the program and answer any questions.
+Once admitted into the program, the CCE will connect students with University Human Resources and schedule a brief orientation session with our staff to introduce students to the program and answer any questions.

 For Community Host Sites

 To be a host site for the Community Work Study program, the organization must be a nonprofit or government agency.
-If you are interested in becoming a host site, please reach out to Courtney at firstname.lastname@example.org and/or follow the instructions below.
+If you are interested in becoming a host site, please reach out to firstname.lastname@example.org to schedule an orientation meeting and follow the instructions below to post a position.

-Step 2: Once you have an account affiliated with Ohio University, find and select the Community Work Study Program icon under "Subgroups" on the Ohio University Give Pulse page or click this link to request membership to the Community Work Study program group.
+Step 2: Once you have an account affiliated with Ohio University, find and select the Community Work Study Program icon under "Subgroups" on or click this link to request membership to the Community Work Study program group.
 You will be prompted to request membership.
-Scroll down, indicate you are a community partner, and enter N/A for PID and other student-only information.
+Scroll down, indicate you are a community partner, and enter N/A for PID and other student-only information.the Ohio University Give Pulse page

 Step 3: Upon membership approval the Community Work Study group, enter the page.

-Step 4: On the Community Work Study Givepulse page, select "Submit Internship" in the top right corner.
+Step 4: On the Community Work Study GivePulse page, navigate to the 'CWS Positions' tab select "Submit Internship" in the top right corner.

 Step 5: Complete the form by filling out the position description and details, save and submit.
-The "internship" will not be published until the CCCE reviews the position.
+The "internship" will not be published until the CCE reviews the position.